dougcirqueira/data-science/facebook-fanpage-retrieval/README.md

 - fanpage: the Facebook FanPage to work on.
 - accessToken: a valid Facebook API access token, which can be obtained [here](https://developers.facebook.com/tools/explorer/)
-- posts quantity: the maximum number of posts to be retrieved.
+- posts requests: the maximum number of requests to retrieve posts (Each request returns up to 25 posts available per fanpage).
 - since: Since when posts should be retrieved.
 - until: Until when posts should be retrieved.
-- comments quantity: the maximum number of comments to be retrieved from posts.
+- comments requests: the maximum number of requests to retrieve comments (Each request returns up to 100 comments available per post).

 **Data**